nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 3a.
+* 1a.
 The format for add command is not followed.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Adding an appointment**

 **MSS**

-1. User requests to add an appointment
+1. User enters add command with the detailed information of appointment to be added.
-2. HealthContact requests for details of the appointment to add
-3. User enters the requested details.
-4. HealthContact adds the appointment
+2. HealthContact adds the appointment

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The format for add command is not followed.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-* 3b.
+* 1b.
 The patient does not exist.

-    * 3b1.
+    * 1b1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Adding a bill to an appointment**

 **MSS**

-1. User requests to add a bill to an appointment.
+1. User enters add command with the detailed information of bill to be added.
-2. HealthContact requests for details of the bill to add to the appointment.
-3. User enters the requested details.
-4. HealthContact adds the bill to the appointment.
+2. HealthContact adds the bill

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The format for AddBillCommand is not followed.

-    * 3a.1 HealthContact shows an error message.
+    * 1a.1 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-* 3b.
+* 1b.
 The bill for an appointment already exists.

-    * 3b.1 HealthContact shows an error message.
+    * 1b.1 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Editing a patient**

 **MSS**

-1. User requests to edit a patient
-2. HealthContact requests for the detailed information about the patient
-3. User enters the detailed information about the patient
+1. User enters edit command with the detailed information of patient to be edited.
-4. HealthContact edits the patient
+2. HealthContact edits the patient

     Use case ends.

 **Extensions**

-* 3a.
-The given name is invalid.
+* 1a.
+The input format is invalid.

     * 3a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Editing an appointment**

 **MSS**

-1. User requests to edit an appointment
-2. HealthContact requests for the detailed information about the appointment
-3. User enters specific information about the appointment
+1. User enters edit command with the detailed information of appointment to be edited.
-4. HealthContact edits the appointment
+2. HealthContact edits the appointment

     Use case ends.

 **Extensions**

-* 3a.
-The given name is invalid.
+* 1a.
+The input format is invalid.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Editing a bill of an appointment**

 **MSS**

-1. User requests to edit a bill of an appointment.
-2. HealthContact requests for details of the bill to be edited.
+1. User enters edit command with the detailed information of bill to be edited.
-3. User enters the requested details.
-4. HealthContact edits the bill.
+2. HealthContact edits the bill

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The format for EditBillCommand is not followed.

-    * 3a.1 HealthContact shows an error message.
+    * 1a.1 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-* 3b.
+* 1b.
 Index of the edited bill is not allowed.

-    * 3b.1 HealthContact shows an error message.
+    * 1b.1 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Deleting a patient**

 **MSS**

-1. User requests to delete a patient
-2. HealthContact requests for the index of the patient to be deleted
-3. User enters the index of the patient to be deleted
+1. User enters delete command with the index of the patient to be deleted.
-4. HealthContact deletes the patient
+2. HealthContact deletes the patient

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The given index is invalid.

-    * 2a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Deleting an appointment**

 **MSS**

-1. User requests to delete an appointment
-2. HealthContact requests for the index of the appointment to be deleted
-3. User enters the index of the appointment to be deleted
+1. User enters delete command with the index of the appointment to be deleted.
-4. HealthContact deletes the appointment
+2. HealthContact deletes the appointment

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The given index is invalid.

-    * 2a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Deleting a bill of an appointment**

 **MSS**

-1. User requests to delete a bill of an appointment.
-2. HealthContact requests for the index of the bill to be deleted.
-3. User enters the index of the bill to be deleted.
+1. User enters delete command with the index of the bill to be deleted.
-4. HealthContact deletes the bill.
+2. HealthContact deletes the bill

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The given index is invalid.

-    * 2a.1 HealthContact shows an error message.
+    * 1a.1 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Sorting patients**

 **MSS**

-1. User requests to sort the list of patients
-2. HealthContact requests for the type of sorting to be done
-3. User enters the type of sorting to be done
+1. User enters sort patient command with the field to be sorted by.
-4. HealthContact sorts the list of patients
+2. HealthContact sorts the patients

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given type of sorting is invalid.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Sorting appointments**

 **MSS**

-1. User requests to sort the list of appointments
-2. HealthContact requests for the type of sorting to be done
-3. User enters the type of sorting to be done
+1. User enters sort appointment command with the field to be sorted by.
-4. HealthContact sorts the list of appointments
+2. HealthContact sorts the appointments

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given type of sorting is invalid.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Sorting bills**

 **MSS**

-1. User requests to sort the list of bills
-2. HealthContact requests for the type of sorting to be done
-3. User enters the type of sorting to be done
+1. User enters sort bill command with the field to be sorted by.
-4. HealthContact sorts the list of bills
+2. HealthContact sorts the bills

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given type of sorting is invalid.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Finding a patient**

 **MSS**

-1. User requests to find a patient
+1. User enters find patient command with the keyword to be searched.
-2. HealthContact requests for the name of the patient to be found
+2. HealthContact shows a list of patients with the keyword
-3. User enters the name of the patient to be found
-4. HealthContact finds the patient

     Use case ends.

 **Extensions**

-* 3a.
-The given name is invalid.
+* 1a.
+The format of the find patient command is invalid.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.

-* 3b.
-The patient does not exist.

-    * 3b1.
-HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Finding an appointment**

 **MSS**

-1. User requests to find an appointment
+1. User enters find appointment command with the keyword to be searched.
-2. HealthContact requests for the detailed information of the appointment to be found
+2. HealthContact shows a list of appointments with the keyword
-3. User enters the detailed information of the appointment to be found
-4. HealthContact finds the appointment

     Use case ends.

 **Extensions**

-* 3a.
-The given information is invalid.
+* 1a.
+The format of the find appointment command is invalid.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.

-* 3b.
-The appointment does not exist.

-    * 3b1.
-HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Finding a bill**

 **MSS**

-1. User requests to find a bill
+1. User enters find bill command with the keyword to be searched.
-2. HealthContact requests for the detailed information of the bill to be found
+2. HealthContact shows a list of bills with the keyword
-3. User enters the detailed information of the bill to be found
-4. HealthContact finds the bill

     Use case ends.

 **Extensions**

-* 3a.
-The given information is invalid.
+* 1a.
+The format of the find bill command is invalid.

-    * 3a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.

-* 3b.
-The bill does not exist.

-    * 3b1.
-HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Undoing a command**

 **MSS**

-1. User requests to undo a command
+1. User enters undo command to undo a command
 2. HealthContact undoes the command

     Use case ends.

 **Extensions**

-* 2a.
-The command to undo is invalid.
+* 1a.
+There is no command to undo.

-    * 2a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Redoing a command**

 **MSS**

-1. User requests to redo a command
+1. User enters redo command to redo a command
 2. HealthContact redoes the command

     Use case ends.

 **Extensions**

-* 2a.
-The command to redo is invalid.
+* 1a.
+There is no command to redo.

-    * 2a1.
+    * 1a1.
 HealthContact shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: Listing**